lcarsde/lcarswm/readme.md

 * The window manager can be started.
 * The window manager can be closed using the left or right mouse button.
 * Using the middle mouse button opens a terminal.
+* Windows-key + Tab toggles through the windows
+* Windows-key + Up/Down moves the active window to other monitors
-* Windows-key + Tab toggles window positioning through default position, maximized and fullscreen
+* Windows-key + M toggles the display mode between normal, maximized and fullscreen
 * Windows are resized when the screen resolution is changed.

 ## UI?